How Like a Winter

 Their first recording was the 2001 demo-CD The Winter's Near.
 The band subsequently released their full-length album ...Beyond My Grey Wake in 2003.
 Both CDs were recorded at Temple of Noise studios, Rome, Italy.
 The release of their debut full-length album was met by very favourable reviews from magazines including Vampire Magazine, Digital Metal and Metal Edge.
 Martyr Music Group stated "Early in the year (2003) How Like a Winter's debut CD ...Beyond My Grey Wake comes out and the response was simply phenomenal".

-The band are currently working on new material.

 Etymology

 The band's name is taken from the first line of William Shakespeare's sonnet XCVII:- "How like a winter hath my absence been".